ProjectAlita/integration-template/docs/INTEGRATION_GUIDE.md

 # ELITEA/Pylon Integration Plugin Development Guide

 This comprehensive reference guide explains how to create integration plugins for the ELITEA platform using the Pylon framework.
-The Slidev integration in this repository serves as a reference implementation for integrating external tools and systems.
+This template provides examples for integrating Python libraries, Node.js modules, CLI tools, and other external systems.

 > **💡 Quick Start**: New to plugin development?
 Start with the [Step-by-Step Guide](STEP_BY_STEP_GUIDE.md) or [Quick Start Template](QUICK_START_TEMPLATE.md).
 >